davidshore/chas_worldTimeWebsite/README.md

 # Build a World Time website with React Router

-In today's assignment we're going to practice React Router and build a complete website
+In today's assignment we're going to practice React Router and build a complete website.
+It should look similar to this one: [World Time](https://davidshore.github.io/worldTime)

 ## How to complete this assignment